 These guidelines might seem like a shock for those who usually reach straight for the anti-inflammatories or other painkillers, but it is in line with a growing trend in pain management to avoid medication with potentially unwanted side effects, particularly when they do not address the cause of the problem.
 The range of recommendations reflects the reality that different people may respond better to some approaches than others, so if you have been living with back pain and not tried some of these recommendations now maybe the time.
 If you have already been using massage, acupuncture, yoga etc in managing your back pain then it’s good to know the research supports your choice.
 In particular evidence supports the effectiveness of acupuncture in treating both acute and chronic low back pain (4-7).
-It is interesting that the most up to date guidelines recommend complementary and alternative medicines (CAM) as therapy to use before medication or more invasive therapy.
+A 2022 study supports existing recommendation for acupuncture as a possible first line no-drug treatment for non-specific chronic low back pain (8) It is interesting that the most up to date guidelines recommend complementary and alternative medicines (CAM) as therapy to use before medication or more invasive therapy.
 Perhaps the term CAM has outlived its usefulness.

 (1) Australian Institute of Health and Welfare.
 Impacts of chronic back problems.
 Canberra.
 2016.